Stone-Red-Code/DesktopMagic/src/DesktopMagicPluginAPI/DesktopMagicPluginAPI.md

 ##### Summary

-Gets the window position of the main application.
+Gets the window position of the plugin window.

 <a name='P-DesktopMagicPluginAPI-IPluginData-WindowSize'></a>
 ### WindowSize `property`

 ##### Summary

-Gets the window size of the main application.
+Gets the window size of the plugin window.

 <a name='M-DesktopMagicPluginAPI-IPluginData-UpdateWindow'></a>
 ### UpdateWindow() `method`